thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 The `afterCreate` and `update` methods are just overrides for the base `PsyanimComponent` methods.

 We will discuss `onPause`, `onStop` and `onResume` in the next section.
-In fact, we can go ahead and remove them from this FSM since they won't be needed here.
+We can actually remove them from this FSM since they won't be needed here.

-Go ahead and copy the finished source file into `MyPatrolFSM.js`:
+Go ahead and copy the finished source file into your `MyItemPatrolFSM.js`:

 - [MyItemPatrolFSM.js](https://github.com/thefinnlab/hello-psyanim2/blob/artificial_intelligence/src/basic_hfsm/item_patrol_fsm/MyItemPatrolFSM.js)